Blunk-electronic/ET/doc/schematic.rst

 #.
 Copy Device

+	When a device is copied, then all the properties of the original device are also copied.
+Units are not copied.
+Instead the first available unit is added to the schematic (similar to when a new device is added).
 	This example command creates a copy of IC1 and places the first available unit on sheet 2 210/100 with zero rotation: